dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/cycles-usage.md

-Nevertheless, we want to underline the importance of this in the context of an SNS: If the SNS governance or SNS ledger canister run out of cycles and get deleted, this is of course critical as users loose their liquid and staked tokens and as the dapp canisters cannot be goverend anymore.
+Nevertheless, we want to underline the importance of this in the context of an SNS: If the SNS governance or SNS ledger canister run out of cycles and get deleted, this is of course critical as users loose their liquid and staked tokens and as the dapp canisters cannot be governed anymore.
 Also, as the SNS canisters are owned by a community, some coordination might be needed to ensure that some individuals